Misdemeanor Assault in Phoenix

 Physical injury means causing impairment in someone’s physical condition.
 This can include a direct act like striking someone, or even an indirect act like pushing someone, which causes them to fall and break a bone.
 Intentionally causing injury means that you consciously intended to hurt someone, whereas knowingly causing injury means acting recklessly but without conscious intent to cause harm.
 Acting recklessly includes becoming intoxicated and causing harm due to inebriation (Ariz.
 Rev. Stat.
 Ann. § 13-105).

-Although not as serious as felony assault, misdemeanor assault in Arizona can still negatively affect your life in various ways.
+Although not as serious as felony assault, misdemeanor assault in Phoenix can still negatively affect your life in various ways.
 This includes being sentenced to jail time, being ordered to pay for restitution, and other lifestyle impediments like restraining orders and probation.
 This is why if you find yourself facing any type of misdemeanor assault charge, it is essential to consult a competent, aggressive defense attorney who will vehemently protect your legal rights.

 Class I Misdemeanor Assault

-In Arizona, intentionally or knowingly causing physical injury to another person is grounds for a class 1 misdemeanor assault charge.
+In Phoenix, intentionally or knowingly causing physical injury to another person is grounds for a class 1 misdemeanor assault charge.
 As a class 1 misdemeanor, punishment includes up to 6 months in jail and $2500 in fines (Ariz.
 Rev. Stat.
 Ann. § 13-1203).

 Class 2 Misdemeanor Assault

-In Arizona, recklessly causing physical injury to another person, or intentionally placing another person in imminent physical danger is grounds for a class 2 misdemeanor assault charge.
+In Phoenix, recklessly causing physical injury to another person, or intentionally placing another person in imminent physical danger is grounds for a class 2 misdemeanor assault charge.
 As a class 2 misdemeanor, punishment includes up to 4 months in jail and $750 in fines (Ariz.
 Rev. Stat.
 Ann. § 13-1203).

 Class 3 Misdemeanor Assault

-In Arizona, you can be charged with a class 3 misdemeanor simply by pushing someone with the intent to provoke them into starting a fight.
+In Phoenix, you can be charged with a class 3 misdemeanor simply by pushing someone with the intent to provoke them into starting a fight.
 You can also be charged by touching them indirectly through the use of an object, like pouring a beverage on them.
 As a class 3 misdemeanor, punishment includes up to 30 days in jail and $500 in fines (Ariz.
 Rev. Stat.
 Ann. § 13-1203).

 Misdemeanor Assault Considerations